mit-ll-ai-technology/maite/docs/source/tutorials/basic_evaluation.rst

 Listing and Loading Metrics
 ===========================

-The JATIC Toolbox also provides APIs for listing and loading metrics from common providers, including `TorchMetrics <https://github.com/Lightning-AI/torchmetrics>`__ and `TorchEval <https://github.com/pytorch/torcheval>`__.
+The MAITE also provides APIs for listing and loading metrics from common providers, including `TorchMetrics <https://github.com/Lightning-AI/torchmetrics>`__ and `TorchEval <https://github.com/pytorch/torcheval>`__.